Search Geneontologies

 BP

-Any process that modulates the frequency, rate or extent of the addition of an acetyl group to a histone protein.
+Any process that activates or increases the frequency, rate or extent of Schwann cell differentiation.

 BP